 The computer appears to have been used in an elementary school classroom.
 DOS 6.22 was installed and the hard drive’s well-organized contents consisted exclusively of age-appropriate educational titles, except for a stock version of Windows 3.1 .
 The hard drive runs fine, but the spinning platters sound a bit odd each time the computer starts.
 For that reason, I decided to install a Compact Flash adapter with a 256MB card.
 The provided IDE cable is a custom length, barely long enough to stretch from the motherboard to the single hard drive.
 I attempted to replace the cable with a longer one capable of connecting both the Conner drive and the Compact Flash adapter, but I was unable to get either drive to work unless I used Compaq’s provided cable.
 I don’t understand how the cable could be customized, but at the moment, I am only able to use the short cable to connect one drive at a time to the onboard controller.

 Thankfully, with the help of an XTIDE card, I could install the Compact Flash card as a second drive and backup the original Conner drive.
 Installing XTIDE was tricky.
 After much mucking around, I finally discovered the XTIDE needed the latest IDE_386 binary file flashed to its EEPROM and block mode must be disabled for the legacy drive to reliably copy files.

 Compaq was a standout among IBM-clone manufactures.
 In its early days, the company was rightfully regarded for its innovation and quality.
-This computer was well-made and reliable once more.
+Thankfully, this computer was well-made and is reliable once more.
 I am proud to own an early Compaq, as it characterizes the spirit and promise of the early PC era.